nic0711/local-ai-masterbrain/README.md

 - [Based on the Local AI Packaged](https://github.com/coleam00/local-ai-packaged) by the coleam00 & team

-- Download my N8N + OpenWebUI integration [directly on the Open WebUI site.](https://openwebui.com/f/coleam/n8n_pipe/) (more instructions below)
+- Download Cole's N8N + OpenWebUI integration [directly on the Open WebUI site.](https://openwebui.com/f/coleam/n8n_pipe/) (more instructions below)

 Curated by <https://github.com/n8n-io> and <https://github.com/coleam00>, it combines the self-hosted n8n platform with a curated list of compatible AI products and components to